Do YOU Need a Universal Studios Japan Express Pass?

 This one is pretty obvious, but if you have more time in the park your need for an Express Pass diminishes as you won’t be rushing to try and do everything in a short period.

-So, how does pricing compare for a multi-day pass compared to a single day pass with an Express Pass – the prices below are in Australian dollars as that’s what I can see.
+So, how does pricing compare for a multi-day pass compared to a single-day pass with an Express Pass – the prices below are in Australian dollars for passes today as that’s what I can see, but they may vary for your date.

-If you can spend two days in the park and don’t mind getting there early (to ensure your Super Nintendo World™ entry) and, standing in a couple of potentially long queues as the day goes on, you probably don’t need an Express Pass.
+If you can spend more than one day in the park and don’t mind getting there early (to ensure your Super Nintendo World™ entry) and, standing in a couple of potentially long queues as the day goes on, you probably don’t need an Express Pass.

 While you might be used to having minimum height requirements, USJ also has a maximum height requirement on two rides -The Flying Dinosaur and Flight of the Hippogriff™.